Crew of planes, cruise ships and cargo ships

 This includes crew who are:

-Crew ETAs must be requested by the cargo carrier (or their representative) via Immigration New Zealand's online Batch ETA System.
-Carriers can request an ETA for the crew from 3 February 2025.
+Crew ETAs must be requested by the cargo operator (or their representative) via Immigration New Zealand's online Batch ETA System.

-Cargo carriers should contact with their New Zealand based shipping agents for information on how to register to access the Batch ETA system.
+Cargo operators should contact their New Zealand based shipping agents for information on how to register to access the Batch ETA system.

 If you are a cargo vessel owner, you may have received information from an industry association in New Zealand on how to request NZeTAs for crew.
 If this work is outsourced to ship or crew management agencies, you will need to nominate a representative so they can access the Batch ETA system.